 The Caddis Rapid 6 Tent is an outstanding instant-up tent.
 It's great for all but the most hardcore big tent campers.
 It goes up in under a minute and comes down in about the same.
 The fly provides good coverage, which is comforting when the clouds get dark, and the ground gets wet.
 It offers ample, well-placed storage pockets, including a sizeable gear loft.
-The poles are sturdy, and it's not well suited to heavy winds, it comes with enough stakes and guy lines to hold its shape in at least moderately inclement weather.
-The quick and easy set-up and take down is enough to make the Rapid 6 a worthwhile investment.
+The quick and easy set-up and takedown is enough to make the Rapid 6 a worthwhile investment.
 But the small touches, and a noticeable increase in quality over its direct competitors, truly set it apart.

 Caddis Rapid 6 Review